Sam Katzman

 Sam Katzman (July 7, 1901 – August 4, 1973) was an American film producer and director.
-Katzman produced low-budget genre films, including serials, which had disproportionately high returns for the studios and his financial backers.
+Katzman's specialty was producing low-budget genre films, including serials, which had disproportionately high returns for the studios and his financial backers.

 Early career

 Sam was born to a Jewish family; his father Abe Katzman was a violinist.
 He and Sam's mother Rebecca (née Sugarman) were from Kishinev, Bessarabia Governorate, Russian Empire (now Chisinău, Moldova).
 Katzman went to work as a stage laborer at the age of 13 in the fledgling East Coast film industry and moved from prop boy to assistant director at Fox Films.
 He would learn all aspects of filmmaking and was a Hollywood producer for more than 40 years.
 Katzman worked as an assistant to Norman Taurog and got married on the set of The Diplomats in 1928 at Fox.

 In October 1927 he signed with comic Joe Russo to make a series of two-reel comedies.